Latest updates

 - The required versions of packages used in code examples are now listed at the top of each guide.

-- Bug in menu view on mobile devices is now fixed.
+- A bug in menu view on mobile devices is now fixed.

-- Search bar is now bigger for increased discoverability, and your search query is preserved after you close the search modal.
+- The search bar is now bigger for increased discoverability, and your search query is preserved after you close the search modal.

 A huge thank you goes out to everyone in the open-source community who contributed and gave feedback!
 Please open an issue if you find a bug, have a suggestion, or want to share your experience.